tritchie4/databricks-engineer-cert-notes/README.md

 	- Events queued in a pub/sub messaging feed

 - Processing is done 2 ways
-	1. Reprocess entire source dataset each time
+	1. Reprocess entire source dataset each time, not what we are analyzing here
 	2. Only process thse new data added since last update
-		- Structured Streaming
+		- Spark Structured Streaming

 #### Spark Structured Streaming

+- Reads only new records or modifications from the source, which means it processes data incrementally.
+The new data since the last micro-batch or trigger is processed without re-reading the entire dataset
 - Takes data from infinite data source and puts it incrementally into a data sink
 - The data source is treated as a table
 - Data sink is a durable file system - files and tables